Tharun24/A4C/README.md

 ### Usage

 The repository contains two folders, one for the  baseline GA3C and the other for Switching version of A4C.
-To run the code, please change

-your directory to either of these and run:
+To run the code, please change your directory to either of these and run:

 ```
 sh _clean.sh
 sh _train.sh
 ```

+### Configuration

+Each of these folders has Config.py file where we can specify the game_name, step_size, switching_time can be configured